fullviewdev/react-native-fullview-sdk/data_redaction.md

 </DataRedaction>
 ```

-### Note
-This setup ensures that wrapped elements will not appear in the shared screen feed.
+This setup ensures that wrapped components will not appear in the shared screen feed.

+### Known problems

+- The `DataRedaction` component doesn't work under the `ThemedText` component, please use it under `ThemedView` instead.